kaaproject/kaa/Administration-guide/System-installation/Cluster-setup/MariaDB-cluster-setup-guide/index.md

 To start the MariaDB cluster, do the following:

+> Please check ports 4444 and 4567.
+This ports must be free and open for connections from hosts with other nodes - this is important for ```wsrep``` communication.

 1. Stop the running MariaDB service by typing the following line on each of the nodes.

    ```bash